Best Budget-Friendly Light Stand for Video Lighting

 The stands only offer a seven-pound weight capacity when the stands are in their shortest positions.
 When fully extended, the stands can only support up to 1.1 pounds.
 So consider these for flexible or thin LED-panels.

-Also, consider getting some sandbags for extra stabilization.
-Especially, if you’re going to use them outside.
+Also, consider getting some sandbags for extra stabilization, especially if you use them outside.

 Pros